deepsquare-io/grid/docs/docs/05-deploy-deepsquare/02-getting-started/part-2.md

 You containerized the MPI example application.
 In this part, you will now run it on the DeepSquare GRID.

-A workflow file is a JSON file that describes the resources allocation and the suite of instructions.
+A workflow file is a JSON file that describes the resources allocation and the suite of instructions necessary to run your application.

 ## Understanding the workflow format